Refer to a simple 5 column representative inventory dataset of a Glass manufacturer:

 In range A7:A15, assume the following values A, S , empty cell, empty cell, R, A, W, A, SD.
 Starting from cell B17, transpose data to the right (ignoring the blank cells).
 Therefore, in range B17:F17, the result should be A, S, R, W SD.

-You may refer to my solution in this workbook.
+You may refer to both solutions in this workbook.

 A user inputs raw material purchase data in a master sheet.
 This data is entered by date and vendor.
 One may want to view individual vendor sheets at a monthly level.
 In the attached file, i have presented two solutions - a macro based one and a formula based one.